daedalus812/CaramellaBeachClub_APPM/README.md

-## Autori
+## Authors

 - [Domenico Femia 236916](https://github.com/DomHeadroom)
 - [Lorenzo Fanelli 234339](https://github.com/lorenzofanelli)

 # Caramella Beach Club Manager

-Caramella Beach Club Manager è un'applicazione progettata per facilitare la gestione dello stabilimento balneare Caramella Beach Club.
-Questa applicazione aiuta a gestire gli ombrelloni occupati, gli abbonamenti dei clienti, il menu delle pietanze servite e fornisce accesso al merchandising brandizzato del Caramella Beach Club.
+Caramella Beach Club Manager is an application designed to facilitate the management of the Caramella Beach Club establishment.
+This application helps manage occupied beach umbrellas, customer subscriptions, the menu of dishes served, and provides access to branded merchandise from the Caramella Beach Club.

-## Funzionalità Principali
+## Key Features

-- **Gestione degli Ombrelloni**: Monitora gli ombrelloni del Caramella Beach Club, indicando quali sono occupati, da chi e che abbonamento possiede l'occupante.
+- **Umbrella Management**: Monitors the umbrellas at Caramella Beach Club, indicating which ones are occupied, by whom, and what subscription the occupant has.
-- **Menu delle Pietanze**: Visualizza il menu delle pietanze servite presso il Caramella Beach Club, indicando la disponibilità dei piatti.
+- **Menu of Dishes**: Displays the menu of dishes served at Caramella Beach Club, indicating the availability of dishes.
-- **Merchandising Brandizzato**: Fornisce accesso al merchandising brandizzato del Caramella Beach Club, consentendo al gestore di fornire quel determinato prodotto.
+- **Branded Merchandise**: Provides access to branded merchandise from Caramella Beach Club, allowing the manager to supply that particular product.

 ## Screenshots
 <p float="left">